 The tour of the hamlet of Dormillouse

-Dormillouse, a Vaudois hamlet hidden at the bottom of the Fressinière Valley, is as charming as ever.
-Steeped in history, it was a refuge for persecuted populations and enjoyed a resurgence of interest after 1968 as people sought a return to nature.
+Dormillouse, a hamlet in the canton of Vaud tucked away at the far end of the Fressinière Valley, is as charming as ever.
+Steeped in history, it served as a refuge for persecuted peoples and saw a resurgence of interest after 1968 as people sought a return to nature.

 It is also the only village in the Écrins National Park that is inhabited all year round.

 This route features a circular loop through the meadows beyond the hamlet of Romans.
-This rarely visited area offers wonderful views in the evening light.
+This little-visited section offers wonderful views in the evening light.

 Details